 Our Pre-School gives the boys a positive and exciting start to their educational journey, providing the support, encouragement and sufficient challenges needed; in order to instill in them the importance of ‘having a go’, trying new things and developing an understanding that making mistakes is a natural and integral part of learning.

 The large adult to child ratio provides the boys with the opportunity to engage in small group activities as well as one to one teaching.

 The Pre-School classroom is extremely fortunate to have access to a newly refurbished outdoor provision which enables the boys to move freely between both the indoor and outdoor learning environments.
 The boys also participate in outdoor learning every week allowing them to develop their gross motor skills, risk taking, self confidence and fully interact with their natural environment.
 The development of independence is a key focus in Pre-School where the boys are encouraged to take responsibility for their own self-care and belongings.

 The boys begin their journey towards becoming competent readers and writers.
 We follow the Read, Write Inc. scheme in which the boys are introduced to a new sound weekly and these are embedded and practised though exciting games and activities.
 Mathematics is taught using the Ten Town scheme and boys learn to recognise and use numbers appropriately for tasks.

-As part of the APS curriculum, the boys in Pre-School are lucky enough to receive weekly lessons in Music, Language, Yoga and Drama which are all taught by specialist teachers.
+As part of the APS curriculum, the boys in Pre-School are lucky enough to receive weekly lessons in Music, Spanish, Art, Games, Yoga and Drama which are all taught by specialist teachers.

 In addition to academic subjects, the boys are supported in developing their Personal, Social and Emotional skills though the Jigsaw scheme.
 This provides them with the opportunity to talk about their thoughts, feelings and develop the APS seven character strengths.